jiya-makhija/recipes-and-ratings/README.md

 **Alternative Hypothesis**: The missingness of `description` does depend on `rating`.

 **Findings**\
-P value: 0.52
-We found that recipes with missing descriptions are slightly more likely to have lower ratings.
-However, the difference is not substantial, suggesting that while there may be a weak dependency, it is not a strong predictor.
-This suggests that description missingness is still best classified as **Missing completely at Random (MCAR)**.
+P-value: 0.01
+Since the p-value is less than 0.05, we **reject** the null hypothesis.
+This suggests that the missingness of description is dependent on the rating of the recipe.
+Since ratings are user-generated and not an inherent property of the recipe, this suggests that description missingness is likely Missing at Random (MAR) with respect to rating.

+<iframe
+  src="assets/perm_rating.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

 ---